63rd NZMCA National Rally & AGM (2019)

 Here are some updates to help you plan your trip to sunny Gisborne to be with us from 1-3 March 2019, for the Back to the Future 2019 National Rally.
 We will be giving you updates from time to time so keep coming back to the future via this page.

-Less than 250 days to go, and the major hurdles, such as booking the venue, the Gisborne Showgrounds, and choosing the main entertainers, are all in hand and looking great.
+Less than a few weeks to go, and the major hurdles, such as booking the venue, the Gisborne Showgrounds, and choosing the main entertainers, are all in hand and looking great.

 We aren’t ready to release all of the information just yet but rest assured that people coming to the 2019 National rally will be very well entertained and there will be some new and exciting developments in the activities that people will be able to attend.to follow the theme back to the future so be prepared for things to look a little different!